The Best Way to Ship Heavy Items: How to Maximize Your Profit

 These guidelines leave wiggle room for savvy merchants to optimize their shipping costs.
 Note that FedEx’s oversize charge only kicks in on packages with a girth of more than 130 inches, while UPS and USPS have lower limits.
 On top of that, the latter two’s limits are based on combined length and girth.
 If your package fits under FedEx’s bar for oversize, but over the bars for the other carriers, then you know that you can avoid surcharges by shipping with FedEx.

 You can take it upon yourself to negotiate with the carriers separately, or if you’re using shipping software like ShipStation, you can set manual rules and rate shop to scrutinize your orders for the best rates.
-On the other hand, our next gen shipping software will do the hard work for you by automatically comparing major and regional carriers against each other for each order.
+On the other hand, our next-gen shipping software will do the hard work for you by automatically comparing major and regional carriers against each other for each order.
 Without any manual intervention, the software will take quirks like differences in surcharges into account and ensure that you’re getting the best deal, every time.

 Optimize Package Size

-Small changes in package size can make a big difference in your final shipping cost.
+Small changes in package size can make a big difference to your final shipping cost.
 When you’re shipping large and oversize items, every additional pound usually adds $0.30 – $0.50 to your cost, which adds up quickly!

 In this way, inefficiencies in package design quickly add up to boost your shipping cost to well more than it should be.

 Consider a package that is 24 x 24 x 24.
-This 2 ft cb package’s DIM weight is 99.45 lbs.
+This 2 ft cube package’s DIM weight is 99.45 lbs.
 If you’re shipping two pillows in that package, the actual weight is probably less than a tenth of the DIM weight.
 In that scenario, DIM weight increases your cost by $30 or more!
 What if you could shave 4 inches off one of the sizes by more efficiently compacting your pillows?

 Those 4 simple inches cut the DIM weight all the way down to 82.88 lbs, a nearly 20% reduction.
 That package would fall into FBA’s “Medium oversize” category, with a shipping weight between 70 – 150 lbs.
 FBA’s fulfillment fee rises by $0.44 for each pound in that category, so shaving the 4 inches off of one side of the package would save you over $7 per order.